minimal1st/arcade_game_clone/README.md

 ## The Player class found in app.js

-More specifically, in the **Player** class, I needed to implement the following functions:
+In the **Player** class, I needed to implement the following functions:

 - The Player function, which initiates the Player by:
 	- Loading the image by setting this.sprite to the appropriate image in the image folder